mohamedxdev/Problem-Solving/README.md

 # 🧠 Problem Solving & Projects in C++

-This repository is a personal journey to strengthen my logic and programming skills using C++, from beginner to advanced levels
+This repository is a personal journey to strengthen my logic and programming skills using C++, from beginner to advanced levels.
 I follow the structured roadmap provided by **[Programming Advices](https://www.programmingadvices.com/)**, which focuses on mastering core programming concepts and logic.

 Along with solving logic-based problems, I'm also building practical **mini-projects** to apply what I’ve learned.

+---

 ## 🚀 Goals

 - Improve problem-solving and algorithmic thinking step by step.
 - Build strong programming logic and flow control.
 - Solve challenges by **writing my own functions** instead of using built-in library functions.
 - Apply concepts through hands-on **C++ projects**.

+---

 ## 🗂️ Repository Structure